Motivation is key throughout your instrument playing journey…

-The first few weeks after you begin to learn to play guitar, are very exciting.
+When you’re learning guitar, the first few weeks after you begin are very exciting.
 You have a great new instrument, and you are taking the first steps towards emulating your idols.
 The problem is that once those first flushes of excitement have subsided, you realise that you still have quite a long way to go.
 In fact, it can feel like a mini mountain to climb…

 Don’t get too despondent, though.
-Firstly, if you can drive a car, or pat your head and rub your tummy at the same time (if you’re not old enough to drive) than you have the raw skills to be able to learn how to play – it just takes some patience.
+Firstly, if you can drive a car, or pat your head and rub your tummy at the same time (if you’re not old enough to drive) then you have the raw skills to be able to learn how to play – it just takes some patience, practise, and perseverance.

 There are some things that can help to keep motivation levels high, however…